 The first democratically elected state prosecutor general was Anton Drobnič, who was appointed on 25 October 1990, and took up the post on 3 December 1990.
-He led the prosecutor's office for eight years, until 14 November 1998.
-Zdenka Cerar was elected on 12 March 1999, and was State Prosecutor General until 19 April 2004.
-Barbara Brezigar was elected as State Prosecutor General on 20 April 2005, took up her post on 4 May 2005.
-Prof. Zvonko Fišer, PhD, was elected as State Prosecutor General on 4 May 2011, when he also took an oath before the National Assembly of the Republic of Slovenia and took his post.
+He led the Supreme State Prosecutor's Office for eight years, until 14 November 1998.
+Zdenka Cerar was elected on 12 March 1999, and was state prosecutor general until 19 April 2004.
+Barbara Brezigar was elected as prosecutor general on 20 April 2005, took up her post on 4 May 2005.
+Prof. Zvonko Fišer, PhD, was elected as prosecutor general on 4 May 2011, when he also took an oath before the National Assembly of the Republic of Slovenia and took his post.
+On 5 May 2017, Drago Šketa was sworn in in the National Assembly, which was confirmed by the deputies on 22 March as the new State Prosecutor General of the Republic of Slovenia.
+His term expires in 2023.

 Until the end of 1994, the field of state prosecution in Slovenia was subject to the regulations of the former Yugoslavia.
 The State Prosecutor Act (SPA), Judicial Service Act, Criminal Code and Criminal Procedure Act entered into force on 1 January 1995.